 3. SNACKS.
 Need I say more?

 4. Glasses.
-I use an impossible number of pairs of glasses each day.
+I use an impossible combination of eyeglasses each day.
 To travel, I wear my "regular" glasses and pack my close-in bifocals, for screens and books.
-Don't ask - if this is not your reality then thank your lucky stars.
+Don't ask; if this is not your reality then thank your lucky stars.

 5. Wallet, chapstick, inhaler, any jewelry I'd hate to lose, and prescriptions.